Fiserv/brazilapi/docs/APIs-Introduction.md

 #### 2.1.1 Request

-To receive the Token, you need to send a POST request for "https://int.api.firstdata.com/sba/token" with the following parameters:
+To receive the Token, you need to send a POST request for "[Token Access](../api/?type=post&path=/token/)" with the following parameters:

 | Content-Type | Local  | Type   | Value                                                                                  |
 |--------------|--------|--------|----------------------------------------------------------------------------------------|